OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Experiments

 \subsection{Ablations}

 We perform ablation testing to evaluate important aspects of our method and our design choices.

 \paragraph{Gradient magnitude regularization (Fig.~\ref{fig:hinge-loss})} We show the effect of the hinge-loss regularizer on gradient magnitudes, with increasing $\lambda$ values.
 It is evident the hinge loss effectively filters out the high variance, and smooths the ripple artifacts.
+As can be seen (bottom row), without our hinge loss, geometry vertices tend to snap to discrete locations during the mesh extraction phase.
+This is because a large gradient induces a large bias in the magnitude of the indicator function, encouraging vertices to remain close to the grid points sampled during the extraction step.
+Regularizing the gradients around the boundry regions (top row) decreases the gap between the positive and negative sides of the function, allowing a more uniform, and hence continuous, distribution of the mesh vertices.
+With this bias removed, the resulting geometry is better sampled and hence the ripple artifact is mitigated (middle).

+\paragraph{Iterative architecture (Fig.~\ref{fig:restyle-iterations})} This ablations examines the effect of the number of refinement iterations on the accuracy of the mesh produced.
+As can be expected, the results show that as the number of iterations increases, high-frequency details are better represented.

+\paragraph{Sampling method} To evaluate our importance sampling scheme, we first replace it with regular grid sampling in two resolutions (Fig.~\ref{fig:grid_sampling}).
+As can be seen, using each of the resolutions alone yields overly smoothed results due to spectral bias.
+Training with a gradually increasing resolution allows better handling of high-frequency details.
+In addition, we have demonstrate the effects on quality when using our importance scheme in a non-hierarchical manner, i.e. using all points uniformly without consideration of distance from the boundary (Fig.~\ref{fig:no-refinment}).
+As can be seen, our scheme improves in detail quality upon both experiments, demonstrating that our sampling scheme produces more accurate results with less spectral bias while using fewer samples.

-\paragraph{Choice of architecture and sampling (Fig~\ref{fig:basic-nerf})} We justify our design choices by training a baseline architecture with uniform grid sampling and no iteration refinement.
-It is evident such a model does preserve details nor interpolate well, even for a relatively simple case.
+\paragraph{Choice of architecture and sampling (Fig.~\ref{fig:basic-nerf})} We justify our design choices by training a baseline architecture with uniform grid sampling and no iteration refinement.
+It is evident such a model does not preserve details nor interpolate well, even for a relatively simple case.